bmn/livesplit_asl_mgs2/README.md

 ![Screenshot](README.png)

 # Notes
+* The LSL files included here will work with the default split location settings.
+See the mouseover tooltips on each split-related setting in Advanced Options for advice on what to add or remove from your splits.
 * There are two modes for boss splits.
 If you would like to use the simpler mode that splits on fadeout, disable the autosplitter setting for it.
 * VR Missions splitting is done per-category, when you exit back to the missions menu.
 Visiting a mission (not beating it!) is usually sufficient to log it, so it's possible to trigger accidentally if you give up on a mission and exit out.
 * Raiden (Ninja), Pliskin, Tuxedo Snake and Snake (MGS1) have Variety categories that are entirely contained within the larger Variety mission set the other characters have.
 To avoid accidentally triggering the smaller categories, they're disabled in settings.